The Big Gamble

 Where to Watch

-CUTLINE: The Big Gamble will premiere on Thursday, October 21, 2021 at 8 p.m. on CPTV and the CPTV Livestream.
+CUTLINE: The Big Gamble originally aired on Thursday, October 21, 2021 and is now available to watch on-demand above.

 New episodes of CUTLINE premiere each month on CPTV.
 Each episode is available for on-demand viewing concurrent with its television premiere.
 Episodes will be available on cptv.org, as well as at video.cptv.org; on YouTube; and on the free Connecticut Public mobile app.
 (Visit Google Play or the Apple App Store to download the app.)